 Director Attendance

-Angeline Ann H. Hwang + (a) 9
+Angeline Ann H. Hwang ^{+ (a)} 9

 (Chairman)

 Alberto S. Yao 17

 Margarita L. San Juan 18

 Philip S.L.
-Tsai (b) 17
+Tsai ^(b) 17

-- (a) Chairman from May 2, 2019; attended 9 out of 11 joint meetings - (b) Chairman up to May 1, 2019 - + Director Hwang passed away on April 11, 2020 - Remuneration Committee provides oversight over the remuneration of senior management and other key personnel, ensuring that compensation is consistent with the interest of all stakeholders and the Bank's culture, strategy and control environment.
+- (a) Chairman from May 2, 2019; attended 9 out of 11 joint meetings - (b) Chairman up to May 1, 2019

+Remuneration Committee provides oversight over the remuneration of senior management and other key personnel, ensuring that compensation is consistent with the interest of all stakeholders and the Bank's culture, strategy and control environment.
 The Remuneration Committee had 2 meetings in 2019.